-Before she joined our fellowship though, she had already made herself known and left a mark on us, by participating in and becoming one of the top finalists of The Stories Untold season two.
+Before she joined our fellowship, Fatema had already made herself known and left a mark on us, by participating in and becoming one of the top finalists of The Stories Untold season two.
 Her story, titled “Holding her Hand”, was in perfect accordance with the theme of our story writing competition, “A War Within”.
-Fatema, in her book, addressed very boldly the dilemma of having feelings for an individual of the same gender, the havoc it causes on our emotions and inner stability, all the while living in a society which in no way tolerates this.
+Our phenomenal writer Fatema, in her book, addressed very boldly the dilemma of having feelings for an individual of the same gender.
+The havoc it causes on our emotions and inner stability, all the while living in a society which in no way tolerates this.
 Her book was put up for crowdfunding, and through the help of our community, was brought to print.

 With this booming introduction, Fatema came to join the Editorial department of our fellowship program.
-Halfway through the program, while she was also pursuing her engineering degree in Sri Lanka, she came to the team with her idea of forming a queer lit magazine targeted towards the South Asian community that zeroed in on increasing the visibility of the LGBTQ+ community through art, poetry and stories.
-In the beginning of the fellowship, the graduates were encouraged to pursue projects of their own and full support on behalf of Daastan was promised to them.
-When the time came, despite all the criticism and hate that was thrown at the team for powering a magazine of a community otherwise ostracized by all, Daastan stood strong.
-And so, the Outcast magazine ‘came out’ – its website was launched a little over a month after the idea was rolled out, and its first digital issue came out just a month later.
+Halfway through the program, Fatema came to the team with her idea of forming a queer lit magazine.
+A magazine targeted towards the South Asian community that zeroed in on increasing the visibility of the LGBTQ+ community through art, poetry and stories.
+In the beginning of the fellowship, graduates were encouraged to pursue projects on their own with full support from Daastan.
+Despite all the criticism, Daastan stood strong.
+And so, the Outcast magazine ‘came out’ – its website was launched a month after the idea was rolled out, and its first digital issue came out a month later.

 Acclaim and Applause:

-Outcast Magazine was later on endorsed by a global platform, i.e. Commonwealth Writers, and conducted an extension of our Stories Untold Season 4 on their forum, encouraging those from the LGBTQ+ community to put to words any abuse they might have faced, directly or indirectly.
-Outcast went on to announce a Micro Fiction competition of their own in collaboration with Daastan and White Falcon Publishing, and released their first issue in print the very next year.
+Outcast Magazine was later on endorsed by a global platform, i.e. Commonwealth Writers, who conducted an extension of our Stories Untold Season 4 on their forum.
+The LGBTQ+ community were encourages to put to words any abuse they might have faced, directly or indirectly.
+Outcast went on to announce a Micro Fiction competition of their own in collaboration with Daastan and White Falcon Publishing.
+The first issue was released in print the very next year.
 Fatema was invited to many events as a speaker, one of which was “Salzburg Global Forum” held in Nepal and powered by UNDP.

 It was William Shakespeare who said that, “Some are born great, while others achieve greatness”.
 For the young girl Lareb Soomro, we at Daastan believe it might be both.
-Being able to bring our author’s writings to print, and in turn their long pinned after dream to reality, is one of the most fulfilling feelings we have ever as a company witnessed.
+Being able to bring our author’s writings to print, shaping her dream to reality, is one of the most fulfilling feelings we have ever witnessed as a company.
 From our Founder to our Editors and Designers, we all hold our breath and stare in awe as each piece finds its way to the racks of Qissa.
-Every once in a while, however, there comes along an author whose story of having gotten where they are now and achieved all that we can see is so grand that the feeling of awe becomes tenfold.
+Every once in a while, however, there comes along an author whose success seems so grand that our feeling of awe becomes tenfold.

-Lareb’s story of greatness didn’t start when she published her book, in fact they began the day she came into this world.
-She was born in the small town Larkana, which is filled to the brim with history of resilience and courage, and she became another who would contribute to the legacy.
-She was born with a genetic defect that required her to go into surgery in the tender age of 3 months.
-And after she grew up, in her early teens she faced and survived a road accident that left scars on her face.
-She was haunted by criticisms and taunts, which followed her all the way to her passion of writing, for which she was continually discouraged.
-She stood strong in the face of everything, and finallypublished her book through Daastan, proving that she had everything that it took to aim for the skies.
+Lareb’s story of success didn’t start when she published her book, in fact they began the day she came into this world.
+She was born in the small town Larkana, which is filled to the brim with history of resilience and courage.
+She became another one who would contribute to the legacy.
+Lareb was born with a genetic defect that required her to go into surgery in the tender age of 3 months.
+After she grew up, in her early teens she faced and survived a road accident that left scars on her face.
+She was haunted by criticism and taunts, which followed her all the way to her passion of writing.
+Despite being continually discouraged, she stood strong in the face of everything, and finallypublished her book through Daastan.

 Rising to Stardom: